pedrottimark/whimper/README.md

 ### Only a few other devDependencies

-* react-addons-test-utils is peer dependency for enzyme
+* react-dom/test-utils is peer dependency for enzyme
 * [enzyme](http://airbnb.io/enzyme/) returns a wrapper, as in jQuery
   * [mount](http://airbnb.io/enzyme/docs/api/mount.html) renders component to **maximum** depth in simulated DOM.
 It contains only DOM nodes, no React components.
   * [shallow](http://airbnb.io/enzyme/docs/api/shallow.html) renders component to **minimum** depth, to test it independent of how children are implemented.
 It might contain DOM nodes, but any children which are React components are leaves of the tree.